 The Quest For the Red Chairs

-Grab a buddy, take a stroll, and then kick it back and snap a selfie in one of our awesome red chairs.
-Each spot lets you soak in the scenery and the history.
-Our red chair spot offers killer views of the Bow Valley, with sights like Cascade Mountain and Mt.
+Grab a buddy, take a stroll, kick it back, and snap a selfie in one of their awesome red chairs.
+Each spot lets you soak in the scenery and history.
+The park’s chairs offer killer views of the Bow Valley, with sights like Cascade Mountain and Mt.
 Norquay.
+Take a photo and share it with #ShareTheChair

 How to find the Red Chairs at Cave and Basin National Historic Site

-The red chairs are a Parks Canada exclusive treat and are their for you to discover.
+The red chairs are a Parks Canada exclusive treat.
+They are there for you to discover.
 While some chairs are easy to find, others require more of an adventure.
-The Red Chairs are stratiegicaly placed to offer some of the best view and selfie spots in the park.
+The Red Chairs are strategically placed to offer some of the best views and selfie spots in the park.

-Adventure seekers will find their element at the Cave & Basin National Historic Site — a gateway to the natural and cultural history of Canada.
-For the adrenaline junkies, spelunking in the limestone passages of this awe-inspiring cave system is a sure shot heart-pumper.
-While for the gentle-hearted, the ebb and flow of the underwater spring in the Basin might just be the calming lullaby you need.
+Adventure seekers will find their element at the Cave & Basin National Historic Site — a gateway to Canada’s natural and cultural history.
+For the adrenaline junkies, spelunking in the limestone passages of this awe-inspiring cave system is a sure-shot heart-pumper.
+While for the gentle-hearted, the ebb and flow of the underwater spring in the Basin might be the calming lullaby you need.

 Video: Leaving the Cave